Temples (band): History

 Having played major UK and European festival and supported the likes of Suede, Mystery Jets, Kasabian and The Vaccines alongside select headline dates, the band announced their first headline UK tour to take place in October 2013.
 In November 2013, Temples announced their self-produced debut album, Sun Structures, which was released on 5 February 2014.
 The band embarked on a headlining tour around Europe, North America, and Australia.
 On 30 July 2014, the band performed for the first time on US television performing "Shelter Song" on The Tonight Show Starring Jimmy Fallon.
 Temples also performed "Shelter Song" on The Ellen Degeneres Show on 29 September 2014.

+On 30 September 2014, their song “Mesmerise” was featured in the Forza Horizon 2 soundtrack.

 The band's relative lack of airplay on major radio stations in the UK, especially BBC Radio 1, has been criticized by fellow musician and fan Noel Gallagher.

 They debuted two new songs live in 2015, entitled 'Henry's Cake' and 'Volcano/Savior' respectively.
 The band confirmed that they were working on a new album via Instagram on 9 July 2015.
 The band spent much of the first half of 2016 recording new material before embarking on a number of European festival dates.
 On 26 September 2016 the band announced a new single, "Certainty".

 The band released their second studio album, Volcano, on 3 March 2017.

 In early 2018, drummer Samuel Toms left the band to concentrate on his solo project Secret Fix, and has gone on to join Fat White Family.
 The band have made no announcement regarding Toms' departure, with Toms himself only confirming his departure in December 2018 months after the band had toured with PAUW drummer Rens Ottink and released press shots with just the other three band members.
 Toms acknowledged that fans were contacting him regarding his departure from the band, as the band had made no comment.
 Toms admitted that he was asked to leave the band for reasons he did not wish to divulge, but also claimed that he had been thinking of leaving the band since shortly after joining the band, as he was not able nor allowed to contribute musically.
 The band also parted ways with Heavenly Recordings in 2018.

 Temples' third studio album, Hot Motion, was released by ATO Records on 3 September 2019.
+Their fourth album, Exotico, was released on 14 April 2023.